AdobeDocs/campaign-classic.en/help/platform/using/import-operations-samples.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Generic imports and exports
+title: Import operations samples
-description: Generic imports and exports
+description: Learn more about import operations you can perform using import jobs.
 audience: platform
 content-type: reference
 topic-tags: importing-and-exporting-data
 ---

-# Generic import samples {#generic-import-samples}
+# Import operations samples {#import-operations-samples}

-## Example: Import from a list of recipients {#example--import-from-a-list-of-recipients}
+## Import from a list of recipients {#example--import-from-a-list-of-recipients}

 To create and supply a list of recipients from the overview of lists, apply the following steps: